This Guide to Finding Your Connection explains:

 - They might have served with forces from countries that are not part of Lives of the First World War, e.g. with the German army

 - Only IWM can create a Life Story page.
-We will be introducing a feature that allows members of the public to propose a missing Life Story, when all the large record sets have been added
+We have a feature that allows members of the public to propose a Life Story to be created.

 - To see how to connect evidence and add facts read the guide on Adding to a Life Story